-Attention-deficit/hyperactivity disorder (ADHD) is a common neurodevelopmental disorder1 characterised, according to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), by a persistent and impairing pattern of inattention and/or hyperactivity/impulsivity.
-Hyperkinetic disorder (HKD), as defined in the International Classification of Diseases, 10th Edition (ICD-10),3 is a narrower diagnostic category, requiring symptoms of inattention and hyperactivity/ impulsivity, similarly to those individuals meeting criteria for the combined presentation of ADHD as per DSM-5.2 A large body of evidence shows that ADHD is frequently comorbid with other psychiatric conditions, the most common of which include oppositional defiant disorder, conduct disorder, specific learning disorders, mood and anxiety disorders, substance use disorders, sleep disturbances and other neurodevelopmental disorders such as autism spectrum disorder.4 The worldwide-pooled prevalence of ADHD is estimated at around 5% in school-age children 6 albeit with a substantial heterogeneity between studies, accounted for by differences in either the method of assessment or the diagnostic criteria employed.
-Impairing symptoms of ADHD persist into adulthood in around 65% of cases7 with a pooled prevalence of adulthood ADHD around 2.5%.
-As a consequence of the nature of the core symptoms and the comorbid disorders, ADHD imposes a substantial burden on society in terms of psychological dysfunction, adverse educational and vocational outcomes, stress on families and societal financial costs.
-Average annual incremental costs of ADHD have been estimated at \$143-\$266 billion in the USA9 and are substantial in other countries as well.
-10 11
+Attention-Deficit/Hyperactivity Disorder (ADHD) is a common neurodevelopmental disorder 1, characterised, according to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), by a persistent and impairing pattern of inattention and/or hyperactivity/impulsivity.
+Hyperkinetic Disorder (HKD), as defined in the International Classification of Diseases, 10th Edition (ICD-10) , is a narrower diagnostic category, requiring both symptoms of inattention and hyperactivity/impulsivity, similarly to those individuals meeting criteria for the combined presentation of ADHD as per DSM-5.
+A large body of evidence shows that ADHD is frequently comorbid with other psychiatric conditions, the most common of which include oppositional defiant disorder, conduct disorder, specific learning disorders, mood and anxiety disorders, substance use disorders, sleep disturbances and other neurodevelopmental disorders such as autism spectrum disorder 4, 5.
+The worldwide-pooled prevalence of ADHD is estimated at around 5% in school-age children .
+Impairing symptoms of ADHD persist into adulthood in around 65% of cases, with a pooled prevalence of adulthood ADHD around 2.5% 8.
+As a consequence of the nature of the core symptoms and the comorbid disorders, ADHD imposes a substantial burden on society in terms of psychological dysfunction, adverse educational and vocational outcomes, stress on families, and societal financial costs.
+Average annual incremental costs of ADHD have been estimated at \$143-\$266 billion in the U.S. 9 and are substantial in other countries as well (e.g., 10, 11).

 Available treatments for ADHD include pharmacological and non-pharmacological interventions.
-Pharmacological treatments are recommended as the first option in several guidelines/practice parameters, 12 at least for severe cases, 13 14 or as a treatment strategy for patients who have not responded to non-pharmacological interventions.
-13 14 Medications for ADHD include psychostimulant (eg, methylphenidate and amphetamine derivatives) and non-psychostimulant drugs (eg, atomoxetine, clonidine and guanfacine, among others).
-A large body of evidence from double-blind randomised controlled trials (RCTs), summarised in several meta-analyses in children, adolescents and/or adults, demonstrated that different classes of psychostimulants (eg, methylphenidate 15-18 or mixed amphetamine salts 19 and other amphetamine derivatives20) and some non-psychostimulant treatments, such as atomoxetine, 21-24 are significantly more efficacious than placebo, at least in the short term, when considering ADHD core symptoms as main outcome.
-However, two recent Cochrane reviews25 26 have questioned the quality of the evidence from the available RCTs, in contrast with a previous review by the National Institute for Health and Care Excellence (NICE), 13 that assessed the quality of the evidence as high.
+Pharmacological treatments are recommended as the first option in several guidelines/practice parameters (e.g., 12), at least for severe cases 13, 14, or as a treatment strategy for patients who have not responded to non-pharmacological interventions 13, 14.
+Medications for ADHD include psychostimulant (e.g., methylphenidate and amphetamine derivatives) and non-psychostimulant drugs (e.g., atomoxetine, clonidine and guanfacine, among others).
+A large body of evidence from double-blind randomised controlled trials (RCTs), summarized in several meta-analyses in children, adolescents and/or adults, demonstrated that different classes of psychostimulants (e.g., methylphenidate 15-18 or mixed amphetamine salts and other amphetamine derivatives ) and some non-psychostimulant treatments, such as atomoxetine 21-24, are significantly more efficacious than placebo, at least in the short term, when considering ADHD core symptoms as main outcome.
+However, two recent Cochrane reviews have questioned the quality of the evidence from the available RCTs, in contrast with a previous review by the National Institute for Health and Care Excellence (NICE) 13, that assessed the quality of the evidence as high.
+Whereas previous meta-analyses focused on the efficacy/tolerability of ADHD drugs versus placebo/control, there is currently no published meta-analytic evidence that can provide a framework to establish a hierarchy of the efficacy and acceptability/tolerability among the available pharmacological treatments for ADHD, in children as well as in adults.
+Such evidence would be invaluable in day-to-day clinical practice, where clinicians are faced with selecting specific medications for the treatment of ADHD.
+Furthermore, given the current debate around the appropriateness of behavioural interventions vs. medications as first line treatment for ADHD , the uncertainty on the efficacy/effectiveness of non-pharmacological treatments for ADHD core symptoms , and the increasing trend in the prescription of ADHD medications in some countries , an up-to-date and accurate estimate of the efficacy, tolerability and safety of the most common ADHD drugs is paramount from a public health standpoint.